ccrismancox/IO_TugOfWar/readme.md

 	- `replicateAppendix.sh` (U) Reproduces all results in the Appendix using the code files below in order.
 Tables and Figures are produced and placed in the Output folder
 - Installation
-    - `pyopt_setup_python3.sh` (U)  A bash script designed to be run on a fresh installation of Ubuntu 22.04.04.
+    - `pyopt_setup_python3.sh` (U)  A bash script designed to be run on a fresh installation of Ubuntu 20.04.6.
 This will install all the necessary outside software to replicate the results.
 (Internet connection is required)
     - `Rpackages.r` An R script that installs all the `R` packages used here with the versions used here.
 - Data: These are both the original data used in the analysis as well as the merged and complete versions used in the analysis.
     - `acosta1993.csv` Acosta and Ramos' (2017) data to supplement missing data from the Global Terrorism Database (GTD).
 	- `actionsSetup.Rdata` Produced by `buildDataSets.r`, below, aggregates the GTD data to monthly level.
 This produces the main measurement of the actions
-	- `actionsSetup_byAttackType.Rdata` Produced by ` buildDataSets_byAttackType.r`, below, aggregates terrorism data by attack type.
+	- `actionsSetup_byAttackType.Rdata` Contains terrorism data for each group, disaggregated by attack targets.
+Produced by ` buildDataSets_byAttackType.r`, below.
 	- `corruption_WBG.csv` World Bank attitudes towards corruption data for the Palestinian Territories.
 	- `cpsr.csv` Survey data from CPSR/PCPSR.
 	- `cpsr_GAZA.csv` Survey data from CPSR/PCPSR, disaggregated to just the Gaza Strip